-Launch Space provides free desk space and business support for graduate start-up businesses in the heart of our University Enterprise Zone.
+Launch Space provides free desk space and business support for aspiring entrepreneurs and early stage businesses.

 Tom's Launch Space story